JetBrains/teamcity-recipes/src/dagger/README.md

 # jetbrains/dagger

 Installs the Dagger CLI and then optionally runs a Dagger command.
-The path to the installed CLI is available via the 'OUTPUT_DAGGER_PATH' environment variable.
+The path to the installed CLI is available via the 'output_dagger_path' environment variable.

 ## Inputs